Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/coins-of-misfortune/index.md

 links: ""

 logline: |
   Wildebyte has saved enough Data Doubloons to escape back to their real life.
 Until all money is swallowed by the evil Coin Crackler and his casino empire.
-As they infiltrate his lair to prevent Ludra's collapse, the enemy tempts him with endless riches if he does the exact opposite.
+As they infiltrate his lair to prevent Ludra's collapse, the enemy tempts them with endless riches if they do the exact opposite.

 blurb: |
   Ludra runs on money, and Wildebyte finally has enough to buy their help in escaping back to their real life.
 Until everyone's money is swallowed by the Crackler of Coins and his empire of dice, card and other lucky games.

-  Wildebyte must visit his lair and stop everyone from self-destructing Ludra, but their foe is clever and tempts them with endless riches if he does none of that.
+  Wildebyte must visit his lair and stop everyone from self-destructing Ludra, but their foe is clever and tempts them with endless riches if they do none of that.
 Quite the opposite, in fact.

 ---